*Home > Background, including Surveillance comment

 Any site that pops up a notice telling you 'we respect your privacy' doesn't, or they wouldn't have to tell you.
 Normally the notice is followed by a request to plant cookies and 'other tracking technology' on your device in order to disrespect your privacy.
 Or worse, they tell you that by using their site you accept their use of cookies, etc.

 We don't issue a cookie warning.
-We don't issue cookies.
 We don't track users.
 Why should we?
 We don't want to sell you anything, and we don't want to sell you to anyone else!

 - - -